Numerical Display Module

 doc.write(array.array("H", [ (digits[abs(int(x/(10**i))) % 10]) ]))

 • These segments store the complements of the numbers.
 The data represents the negative values of the corresponding positive values in the first half.
-The two complements digits are activated using a switch connected to pin A19.
+The signed two’s-complement section is selected by the SdM control line connected to A19.

 # Writes data for the sign place of complements.